Skip to content

 Pros

-• Strong integration with the .NET framework, offering extensive libraries and tools.
+• Strong integration with the .NET framework, providing extensive libraries and tools, including .NET Core for building web services and applications.

-• Modern, object-oriented language features that promote clean and maintainable code.
+• Modern, object-oriented language features make code easier to read, test, and maintain.

 • Excellent support and tools within the Microsoft ecosystem, including Visual Studio.